Holographic-(V)AE: an end-to-end SO(3)-Equivariant (Variational) Autoencoder in Fourier Space: Introduction

 \section{Introduction}

-In supervised learning, the success of state-of-the-art algorithms is often attributed to respecting known inductive biases of the function they are trying to approximate.
+In supervised learning, e.g. for classification tasks, the success of state-of-the-art algorithms is often attributed to respecting known inductive biases of the function they are trying to approximate.
 One such bias is the invariance of the function to certain transformations of the input.
-For example, image classification is translationally invariant.
+For example, image classification should be translationally invariant, in that the output should not depend on the position of the object in the image.
 To achieve such invariance, conventional techniques use data augmentation to train an algorithm on many transformed forms of the data.
-However, this solution is only approximate and increases training time significantly, up to prohibitive scales for high-dimensional and continuous transformations, e.g. rotations of an object in 3D.
-Alternatively, one could use invariant features of the data (e.g. pairwise distance between different features) as input to train any machine learning algorithm~\citep{capecchi_one_2020, uhrin_through_2021}.
+However, this solution is only approximate and increases training time significantly, up to prohibitive scales for high-dimensional and continuous transformations ($\sim$500 augmentations are required to learn 3D rotation-invariant patterns~\cite{geiger_e3nn_2022}).
+Alternatively, one could use invariant features of the data (e.g. pairwise distance between different features) as input to train any machine learning algorithm~\cite{capecchi_one_2020}.
 However, the choice of these invariants is arbitrary and the resulting network could lack in expressiveness.

-Recent advances have developed neural network architectures that are equivariant under actions of different symmetry groups.
-These networks can systematically treat and interpret various transformation in data, and learn models that are agnostic to these transformations.
-For example, models equivariant to euclidean transformations have recently advanced the state-of-the-art on tasks over 3D point cloud data~\citep{liao_equiformer_2022, musaelian_learning_2022, brandstetter_geometric_2022}.
-These models are more flexible and expressive compared to their purely invariant counterparts~\citep{geiger_e3nn_2022}, and exhibit high data efficiency.
+Recent advances have brought concepts from group theory to develop symmetry-aware neural network architectures that are equivariant under actions of different symmetry groups~\cite{weiler_3d_2018, cohen_spherical_2018,thomas_tensor_2018, kondor_clebsch-gordan_2018, esteves_spin-weighted_2020, fuchs_se3-transformers_2020, brandstetter_geometric_2022, musaelian_learning_2022, satorras_en_2022, liao_equiformer_2022}.
+Equivariance {with respect to a symmetry group} is the property that, if the input is transformed {via a group action}, then the output is transformed according to a linear operation determined by the symmetry group {itself; it is easy to see that invariance is a special case of equivariance, where the linear operation is simply the identity}.
+These group equivariant networks can systematically treat and interpret various transformation in data, and learn models that are agnostic to the specified transformations.
+For example, models equivariant to euclidean transformations have recently advanced the state-of-the-art on {many} supervised tasks for classification and regression~\cite{weiler_3d_2018, cohen_spherical_2018,thomas_tensor_2018, kondor_clebsch-gordan_2018, esteves_spin-weighted_2020, fuchs_se3-transformers_2020, brandstetter_geometric_2022, musaelian_learning_2022, satorras_en_2022, liao_equiformer_2022}.
+These models are more flexible and data-efficient compared to their purely invariant counterparts~\cite{geiger_e3nn_2022, batzner_e3-equivariant_2022}.